-Social Welfare administration is planning, directing, organising budgeting, collaborating and networking for the sake of the community or the needy.
-It aims at the systematic approach of management the process of whole of the administration.
+Social Welfare administration is planning, organising directing, budgeting, collaborating and networking for the sake of the community or the needy.
+It aims at the systematic approach of management of the whole process of the administration.
 Training centres could be started or strengthened for conducting awareness camps, leadership camps, skill training and counselling.